No form of government, no powerful leader, no set of laws, and no group of social programs will fix our shattered world.

 One of the fundamental problems in the world and the church today is that we either do not understand or do not accept the truth of the nature of man.
-The world tells us that man is basically good, which is perfectly understandable because if one refuses to believe in God as the creator and ruler of the universe, he is forced to accept evolution as the creator and man as the ruler of the universe.
-Therefore he must believe that man is morally good, despite all of the evidence to the contrary.
+The world tells us that man is basically good.
+This assumption is perfectly understandable because if one refuses to believe in God as the creator and ruler of the universe, he is forced to accept evolution as the creator and man as the ruler of the universe.
+To avoid the inevitable consequences if man is wickedness, and subsequent hopelessness for the future, the atheist must believe that man is morally good, despite all of the evidence to the contrary.

 Another common misunderstanding of the nature of man is that man is merely a biological organism with no spiritual component.
 Such reductionism reduces fear, courage, and even love to chemical (hormonal) and electrical (neurological) processes.
 This mindset asserts that nothing exists except that which is material, accessible to study by the five senses.
 Fortunately, people who believe in reductionism also fall in love, despise cowardice and admire courage, proving that they don’t really believe what they say they do.

 C.S.
 Lewis addressed this opinion in Voyage of the Dawn Treader:

 “’I am a star at rest, my daughter,’ answered Ramandu.
 ‘When I set for the last time, decrepit and old beyond all that you can reckon, I was carried to this island.
 I am not so old now as I was then.
 Every morning a bird brings me a fire berry from the valleys in the Sun and each fire berry takes away a little of my age.
 And when I have become as young as the child that was born yesterday, then I shall take my rising again…’”

 “In our world” said Eustace, “a star is a huge ball of flaming gas.”

 “Even in your world, my son, that is not what a star is but only what it is made of.”